 Maths Websites

-Y5 have had some fun challenging themselves to solve Countdown style maths puzzles.
-The children were shown a set of number cards and a target number and had to solve it using their knowledge of the four operations (addition, subtraction, multiplication and division) and their times tables.
+In Year 5, we sometimes have fun challenging ourselves to solve Countdown style maths puzzles.
+The children are shown a set of number cards and a target number and had to solve it using their knowledge of the four operations (addition, subtraction, multiplication and division) and their times tables.

 It is a great way to improve fluency and practice calculations (even if you don't end up with the target answer).
 I join in with the children and sometimes they see the answer before me!
 Ask them to explain their method as mistakes are made.

-The website we use is called NRich and is available here: https://nrich.maths.org/countdown/main.html We were using level 2 and level 3 - the level can be selected under the settings icon in the top right corner.
+The website we use is called NRich and is available here: https://nrich.maths.org/countdown/main.html We use level 2 and level 3 - the level can be selected under the settings icon in the top right corner.

 Other Useful Websites